AslonBadridinovGH/shop-homepage/README.md

-# Getting Started with Create React App  shop-homepage
+# my new react app :   shop-homepage